 - There are circumstances under which we may not be able to generate the open-described video for you (for example, if your original video is in the wrong format or if it uses a codec unknown to our system); in such cases you will receive an email notifying you of this and no charges will be levied.

-- Open Audio Description is not supported for YouTube videos submitted via List of URLs, because sometimes this platform does not provide us with the video in its original format.
+- Open Audio Description is not supported for YouTube or Vimeo videos submitted via List of URLs, because sometimes these platforms do not provide us with the video in its original format.
 Submitting your video via Dropbox instead is a good workaround for this issue.

 - For more information on our Audio Description feature, check out our How to Request Audio Description tutorial.